WATCH Biker STEAMROLL Through Anti-Trumpers Blocking Streets In Protest! | John Hawkins' Right Wing News

 At least that’s what I heard….

-Then a minute or so into that, you hear the biker before you see him…and boy is it a welcomed sound because you start to see the protesters falling into a frenzy, and getting all butthurt that he was obviously going to come through whether they were lying on the ground or not.
-Which DUH…Roads are for driving, not for lying on.
+Then a minute or so into that, you hear the biker before you see him…and boy is it a welcome sound because you start to see the protesters falling into a frenzy and getting all butthurt that he was obviously going to come through whether they were lying on the ground or not.
+Which DUH…roads are for driving, not for lying on.

 They really should protest on railroad tracks.
 Just kidding?